luis-herasme/instanced-skinned-mesh/readme.md

 ## ViewSensitiveInstancedAnimator

-This is an abstraction around the `InstancedAnimation` class which allows you to control the animation update rate based on the distance from the camera and ignore the instances that are outside of the camera's frustum.
+This is an abstraction around the `InstancedAnimation` class, which allows you to control the animation update rate based on the distance from the camera and ignore the instances outside the camera's frustum.
 This is useful for large scenes with many animated objects.

 ### Usage